 When we had to put in a full day’s work it went like this.
 With military precision, at 8 a.m. sharp we would arrive at the hut and have tea.
 Not fifteen minutes later, we would burst into action by stepping outside.
-After some professional conferring as to choice of tools, we would load our three-wheel vehicle (top speed 15 mph) and work continuously for an hour and fifteen minutes.
+After some professional conferring as to the choice of tools, we would load our three-wheel vehicle (top speed 15 mph) and work continuously for an hour-and-fifteen-minutes.

 At this critical point, someone was sent back to the hut to put the kettle on.

 We would then disappear for our well-earned lunch break.
-I lived about a fifteen-minute walk away, so it made little sense for me to start my lunch hour until I got home.
+I lived about a ten-minute walk away, so it made little sense for me to start my lunch hour until I got home.